aeternity/protocol/contracts/ring.md

 The above could also be implemented as a search tree looking at one byte at the time of the function hash if that produces smaller code.
-The compiler could also choose to truncate the hash to the shortest unique prefix and shift the incomming hash down.
+The compiler could also choose to truncate the hash to the shortest unique prefix and shift the incoming hash down.
 E.g if there are only three functions in the contract and their hashes starts with 0xA, 0xB nd 0xC respectively we could have this code:

 ```
 PUSH1 248     ; bits to shift left (256 - (prefix length * 8))
 SHR           ; shift down to prefix length
-DUP           ; for next comparision
+DUP           ; for next comparison
 PUSH1 0xA     ; get prefix of first fun
 EQ            ; compare
 JUMPI #fun0xA ; jump